-Understand that every person's leadership definition may be slightly different based on their individual values and life experiences.
+As the leader it's your responsibility to understand that every person's leadership definition may be slightly different based on their individual values and life experiences.
 However, you can feel confident in knowing that the leadership traits discussed here are widely accepted as the building blocks for a strong and secure foundation for leadership development.

-Key Lesson: A thoughtful response is always better than a quick and/or emotional reaction.
+Key Lesson: A thoughtful response is always better than a quick or emotional reaction.
 People respect a leader that carefully considers the impact of his decisions.
 They expect a leader to be fair and consistent.

 Importance: Leaders must work hard to ensure they are being viewed as impartial when it comes to reward and recognition, or when taking corrective action.
 Treating one employee different than another will only create animosity within the team.